Subaru Forester: Forester STi (SF and SG; 2004)

 To cope with the extra power made by the new engine, the Forester STi got many upgraded suspension components including STi sport springs, revised struts at each corner, and bigger anti-roll bars and cross-members.
 These changes resulted in a 1.2 inch lower ride height and improved resistance to torsional forces.
 Rolling resistance was also improved, but the higher center of gravity of the Forester still remained.
-The Forester STi is also equipped with a new rack with a quicker ratio that leads to a more deliberate turn-in.
+The Forester STi is also equipped with a new steering rack with a quicker ratio that leads to a more deliberate turn-in.

 The Forester STi got 18-inch, 10-spoke alloy wheels with 225/45R-18 Bridgestone Potenza tires.
-Four-piston Brembo brakes are employed on the front wheels, and two-piston units are used on the back.
-It also has special STi bucket seats with red inserts, a smaller leather steering wheel, and a shift knob with red stitching.
+Four-piston Brembo brakes, painted red, are employed on the front wheels, and two-piston Brembo are used at the rear, enhanced braking performance and lowering stopping distances and fade resistance under heavy use.
+It also has special STi bucket seats, unique to the Forester STI, trimmed in dark grey cloth, deeply moulded for much stronger hip and torso support.
+A smaller leather MOMO steering wheel, and a weighted, leather shift knob with red stitching and a H-pattern 6-speed shift map.

 Third generation (SH; 2008)

 The third-generation Forester began to move away from a traditional wagon design towards becoming a crossover SUV.
 It was larger in nearly every dimension and featured a sloping roofline with more cargo space.
 Subaru unveiled the model year 2008 Forester in Japan on December 25, 2007.
 The North American version made its debut at the 2008 North American International Auto Show in Detroit.

 Styling was by Subaru Chief Designer Mamoru Ishii.
 The dimensions derive from engineers using the basic body structure of the Japanese-spec Impreza wagon with the rear platform of the U.S.-spec Impreza sedan.
 The Forester's wheelbase was increased 3.5 in, with overall increases of 3.0 in in length, 1.8 in in width and 4.3 in in height.

 The independent double-wishbone rear suspension was redesigned for better handling and a smoother ride.
 A "Sportshift" mode was added to the four-speed computer-controlled automatic transmission.
 The in-dash, touch-screen satellite navigation system became Bluetooth compatible, and integrated with a premium stereo.
 A six-speaker surround sound enhancement was optional.

 The new model added 3.5 in to the Forester's wheelbase, improving interior space and cargo room (31 cuft expandable to 69 cuft).
 Ground clearance was 8.9 in.